MSc Science and Health Communication / Course details

 Course unit details

 The full-time version of the course runs for 12 months from September.
-There is also a part-time alternative, covering half the same classes each semester over two years.
+There is also a part-time alternative that runs for two years.
 Part-time study involves a limited number of days' attendance per week and can be combined with employment.

 All students take three course units consisting of weekly lectures and discussion seminars: